Ray Chavez, The Nation’s Oldest Survivor Of Pearl Harbor Attack, Dies At 106

 Chavez was one of the first to notice a Japanese submarine patrolling the area, and a destroyer was notified about it.
 The destroyer then proceeded to sink the vessel.

 In 2016, Daniel Chavez recalled the attack on Pearl Harbor.
 He said that he had went to sleep after working until nearly morning, and that he had asked his wife Margaret not to wake him.
-She called him back; however, waking him up after what he said felt like he had only been sleeping minutes.
+She called him back; however, waking him up after what he said felt like only minutes.

 During the conversation, Margaret told him about the attack underway.
-It was the first time he was made aware that the Japanese bombers had ambushed everyone and were attacking Pearl Harbor.
+It was the first time that he was made aware that the Japanese bombers had ambushed everyone and were attacking Pearl Harbor.

-Ray Chavez said he left to find Pearl Harbor ablaze.
+Ray Chavez said that he left to find Pearl Harbor ablaze.
 Chavez spent the following week there, working around the clock, and sifting through the destruction that the Japanese bombers wrought when they took out the Navy’s Pacific fleet.

 Fair winds and following seas, Ray Chavez.
 The widely recognized oldest-surviving veteran of the attack on Pearl Harbor died Wednesday at the age of 106: https://t.co/sm0oiGRL0W – via @sdut pic.twitter.com/gS58jOHSOz